Gardening Shopping Finance Family

 What Is Fudge, Exactly?

-Traditional fudge is like a candy that is made by mixing butter, sugar, and milk.
-You continue heating this mixture to a soft-boil stage of 240-degrees Fahrenheit.
-In order to retain its smooth and silky consistency, you need to continually beat it until it cools down.
+Traditional fudge is like a chocolate candy that is made by mixing butter, sugar, and milk.
+You continue heating this mixture to a soft-boil stage of 240 degrees Fahrenheit.
+To retain its smooth and silky consistency, you need to continually beat it until it cools down.

 What Is Kahlua?